shadmanrakib/raycaster/README.md

 I really wanted to explore raycasting and some of the math behind it.
 So, I created this raycasting sandbox to experiment with it.
-On the left half of the screen, I have a top-down 2D view of the map, with rays being casted from the player.
+On the left half of the screen, I have a top-down 2D view of the map with rays being casted from the player.
 On the right half, I implemented a 3D view of the scene using the euclidean distances I got from raycasting.
 I've left the fisheye effect (distortion) because I thought it looked cool.
 It's possible to correct the